 - Third-party websites are completely separate from the USM website and are typically hosted elsewhere.
 A few examples are the Southern Maine Huskies and Alumni websites.
 If a third-party site is approved, the web team will work with you on branding the site appropriately.

-If you are interested in a redirect, subdomain, or third-party website, please complete a request for approval.
+If you are interested in a redirect, subdomain, or third-party website, please complete a Website Service Request for approval.

 We use Google Analytics to gain detailed insights on our website traffic including how many people visit our website, the average time spent on particular pages, and the percentage of people who immediately leave.
 We use these insights to make strategic decisions.